demisto/content/Packs/DuoAdminApi/Integrations/DuoEventCollector/README.md

 There is no context output for this command.

 ## Additional information
 * The Duo eventing system is not real-time.
 It takes a few minutes for the events to be indexed and available for an API call due to consolidation.
-This is why we added the parameter "End of the fetch window" to adjust XSIAM to Duo's delay.
+As a result the parameter "End of the fetch window" to adjust XSIAM to Duo's delay was added.